 Let’s start with a larger context like a team meeting with 15-100+ people.
 We can start by taking what we know about our closest friends and family and multiply that across the people in the room.
-What financial challenges, career struggles, issues with marriage, children, or friends is going on in their lives in this season?
+What financial challenges, career struggles, issues with marriage, children, or friends are going on in their lives in this season?
 How would our posture and approach as leaders change if we knew about the real struggles our team members are facing?
-The reality is that imagining the trauma, heartache, grief, and conflict that people are facing is incredibly powerful in changing the way we lead and love people.
+The reality is that imagining the trauma, heartache, grief, and conflict that people could be facing is incredibly powerful in changing the way we lead and love people.

-The second example is on a much more day to day level.
+The second example is on a much more day-to-day level.
 There’s a conflict or misunderstanding within the team and whether I’m involved or simply providing a recommendation, the same reality applies in helping team members identify, relate to, and lean into the dialogue in healthy ways.
 Here’s the big question, “would you feel any different about this person and situation if you knew something really difficult was going on in their life right now?”
 Sometimes, it’s appropriate to provide context, and other times it’s most kind to just convey the sense that, “there’s more going on and I’d just ask that we move forward with patience and grace.”

-The reality is, big meeting, small team gathering, or in one on one engagement, it changes everything.
+The reality is, big meeting, small team gathering, or one on one engagement, it changes everything.
 I have seen it in myself and others.
 The response to a real or imagined scenario is commonly, “oh man, let me process that, re-adjust and come back with a different attitude and posture.”

 Whether we believe it or not, our visibility into the challenges those around us are facing is VERY limited.
 I hope this using our imaginations to stir our approach can lead to fostering more deeply connected and supportive teams.